 Finally, I did not identify detailed contemporaneous documentation related to daily behaviors and activities for people on Base decades ago.
-Information from various sources - including Mr. Downs' deposition transcripts - was used to describe behaviors and activities leading to likely contact with chemicals in water and air.
+Information from various sources - including Mr. Hill's deposition transcript - was used to describe behaviors and activities leading to likely contact with chemicals in water and air.

 These information sources were used in conjunction with various exposure models to estimate exposures to people at Camp Lejeune (see Section 5.1 for additional information).
-The exposure models used in this Report were developed by ATSDR and the underlying approaches (described in Sections 7 and 8) are well-established and have been used in assessments of ingestion, inhalation, and dermal exposures for many years by regulatory agencies, consultants,
+The exposure models used in this Report were developed by the US Environmental Protection Agency